 More than 90 percent of people who undergo the P/D experience a decrease in symptoms after having the procedure.
-The mortality rate of this procedure in the days following surgery is about 1-2 percent.
-The biggest complication is a pneumothorax (air leak in the lungs).
+The mortality rate of this procedure in the days following surgery is about 1-2%, the biggest complication being a pneumothorax (air leak in the lungs).
 Bleeding and infection can occur as well.

 The median survival of patients who receive the P/D is about 20 months.
-This means that half of all people live less than 20 months and half of all people live longer than 20 months.
+This means that half of all people live less than 20 months and half live longer.

-Patients live even longer if chemotherapy and radiation are done along with surgery.
-This is called a multimodal approach.
+Patients live even longer if chemotherapy and radiation are done along with surgery, called a multimodal approach.
 Many cancer cells are left over after surgery.
 Additional treatments can help get rid of them.
 Radiation to the original site of mesothelioma, for example, can prevent a recurrence at that site.

 Getting a P/D